jaanga/jaanga.github.io/documents/jaanga-practice-notes/jaanga-coding-style-r1.md

 Everything in Jaanga is written in client-side JavaScript.

+### CSS

+* CSS are split into three sections
+	* Tags
+	* Classes
+	* IDs
+* Within each section CSS tags are in alphabetical order
+* CSS parameters are listed in alphabetical order

 ### Various Other Coding Quirks

-* CSS tags are in alphabetical order
 * Latitude and longitude are always specified in this order
 	* lat = 2 * x
 	* lon = 3 * y